ShubhamPy/Predicting-US-census-Income/README.md

 ## Dataset:
 The dataset is in the form of a csv file and the link to download is given below:
 ###### Link: https://drive.google.com/file/d/1J9yQCKYAtzbO75_ApTNLGUceywQzfm_Y/view?usp=sharing

+## WorkFlow:
+- [] Perform data cleaning using pandas library.
+Which includes replacing the miscoded information and handling missing data.
+- [] Make a Exploratory Data Analysis on the data using pandas.
+- [] Visualize distributions and correlation of features using seaborn and pandas
+- [] Build a classification model for the classification of income.
+- [] Try different classifiers and compare the accuracy of all the classifiers.